harden02/Webcrawler/README.md

 ```

 ## Usage
-Make sure you have all of the packages installed from the requirements.txt, and python 3.12 or later
+Make sure you have all of the packages installed from the requirements.txt, and python 3.12 or later.
+Run from the app's base directory in your terminal.

 arguments:
 ```bash